-Contributions to the S Fund are invested in the stocks of smaller companies (i.e., those not included in the S&P 500), shares that often offer higher returns but at much greater risk than the large company stocks of the C Fund.
+cluded in the S&P 500), shares that often offer higher returns but at much greater risk than the large company stocks of the C Fund.

 International Stock Index Investment (I) Fund.
 Retirement savings invested in the I Fund are used to purchase shares in companies active outside the United States-shares that are subject to currency risk as well as the market and credit risk associated with the C Fund's domestic shares.